adrian-1990/bjj-homepage/README.md

 ![responsive](https://user-images.githubusercontent.com/79532281/144610386-e468e6af-0da0-405e-8112-a6cc9dc04e5e.png)

+# UX - User Experience Design

+## User Stories

+The site is created for anybody who has an interest learning about what Cork Grappling Academy offers.

+* New users can learn about the club, what classes it offers and when the classes are on.
+* Return visitors can learn a bit more about the club through the social media links.
+* Anybody intrested in joining or visiting can make contact with the club through the contact form.

-## Design process
+## Design Process

+When I began to design my website I went back over the User Experience Essential module that we done earlier in the course and followed the 5 pillars of User Experience Design (UXD) in my design process to create a positive experience for those using the site.

+* **Strategy** - What am I aiming to achive with this site and who is the target user.
+* **Scope** - What features do I want on the site and reason behind them.
+* **Structure** - How will I structure the site, what informaion will I have on each page.
+* **Skeleton** - Wireframes created to see how the site will look and how the user will navigate the site.
+* **Surface** - The design choices for the site.
+What fonts will I use, images relevent to the site, color choices.

+## Strategy

+The users of this site will be people interested in learning about the club and potentially joining.
+The site needs to have relevent information available so the user can learn about the club.
+There should be a way for the user to contact the club either through email or social media.

+## Scope

+It's important for the site to contain information on the classes offered, what time the classes are on and a contact form for the user to make contact.
+The user will get information on the classes are offered and learn a little bit about the differant styles of grappling taught.
+The timetable will show what time the classes are on and what level the class is sutible for.
+If a beginner turns up to an advance class and does not have an enjoyable experience he might not come back so with the timetable they will find when a class sutible for them will be on.
+The contact form will allow the user to make contact with the club with any questions or queries they have.

+## Structure

+The structure of the site will consistant throughout the differant pages.
+The header will be at the top of each page to allow the user to navigate the site easily.
+Below the header will be the main section of the page will will contain all the relevent information for the page the user is on.
+At the bottom of the page will be the footer witht he social media links.
+When a user hovers over an interactive element it will change color to let the user know it is interactive.

+## Skeleton

-I created my initial deisgn on wireframe to get a feel for the deisgn and layout.
+I created my initial design on Wireframe to get an for the layout of the site.
 I initially wanted to do a single page with four differant sections but as my design evolved I amended it to four pages.
-I wanted the site to be easy to use for first time visitors but also to encourage return visits.
-I want the to site to have easy navigation and for users to easily get in contact via email ro social media.

-Below are the design ideas I had before eventully settling on my current design.
+The navbar and footer will be present on all pages of the site.
+The navbar will allow for easy navigation between the differant page and the footer will accesss the social media pages for the club.

-#### Design 1
+## Design 1
 ![BJJ Wireframe layout 1](https://user-images.githubusercontent.com/79532281/144373892-66e070a6-c7b5-4075-8c54-57059cc16ce0.png)

-#### Design 2
+## Design 2
 ![BJJ Wireframe layout 2](https://user-images.githubusercontent.com/79532281/144374230-100d65fc-e90c-42dd-a2e9-ad75e774f00b.png)
 ![BJJ wireframe Classes](https://user-images.githubusercontent.com/79532281/144374252-b48502f8-6f50-4ebe-89de-fd9e1b144753.png)
 ![BJJ Wireframe Timetable](https://user-images.githubusercontent.com/79532281/144374269-d93772fc-d673-44ef-b312-cdf3dfc2974c.png)
 ![BJJ Wireframe Contact Us](https://user-images.githubusercontent.com/79532281/144374289-f6c1fdb0-8041-4fc8-90f3-4dcb24d0ba8c.png)

+## Surface

+All the design choices I selected will be consitant throughout the site to allow easier use and reduce user error.

 ### Typography

 I chose two fonts for the site.
-I chose **"Cairo"** as my font for headings with sans-serif as back up.
-For my paragraphs / timetable body / forms I have use the font **"Mohave"** with sans-serif as back up.
+I chose **"Cairo"** as my font for headings with **Sans-Serif** as back up.
+For my paragraphs / timetable body / forms I have use the font **"Mohave"** with **Sans-Serif** as back up.
+The fonts selected compliment each other well and give the site a modern look.

-* These two fonts give the page a clean and modern look and provide a positive user experience.

-### Color scheme
+### Color Scheme

 The color scheme uses a minimal pallet and gets the majority of color from the images on the page.
 When you hover over an interactive link they change color to catch your attention and encourage you to explore the site by clicking the link.